What is Coffee Roasting?

 That is really how simple it is once you have a coffee air roaster, if you are not confident in doing things more manually but want to have the perfect roasted coffee beans then this is your best option.

-It may cost more to buy but it makes the coffee roasting process so simple and will save you lots of time in the long run.
+It may cost more to buy but it makes the process so simple and will save you lots of time in the long run.

 Method 4 – Roasting Coffee with a popcorn popper